Haggis: Ultimate No.1 Cooking Guide

 Where can I get haggis?

-You can buy haggis from many of the larger supermarkets.
+Throughout Scotland you can buy haggis from the majority of local butchers and also from many of the larger supermarkets.
 For a reliable haggis, we recommend MacSweens.

 For a 1 lb (500g) haggis either:

 - Preheat the oven to fan 180C/conventional 200C/gas 6.
-Remove the outer packaging from the haggis then prick all over with a fork, wrap in foil like a baked potato and bake in the oven for 1 hour.
+Remove the outer packaging from it, then prick all over with a fork, wrap in foil like a baked potato and bake in the oven for 1 hour.

 - Alternatively, you can simmer (but don’t boil) it in a pan of water for about 1 hour per 500g.